jemssssss/sdd-flood-trigger/README.md

 A web-based rainfall visualization dashboard built with **React**, **Vite**, **MapLibre GL JS**, and a lightweight **Django backend**.

-The application retrieves **Synoptic Station**, **Automatic Weather Station (AWS)**, and **Sentinel-1A footprint rainfall** from the **Panahon API** and **ECMWF Open Data** (via **earthkit-data API**) through backend service endpoints.
+The application retrieves **Synoptic Station**, **Automatic Weather Station (AWS)**, and **Sentinel-1 satellite footprint rainfall** from the **Panahon API** and **ECMWF Open Data** (via **earthkit-data API**) through backend service endpoints.
 Rainfall data from each source is processed independently before being visualized on the frontend.
-Sentinel footprint layers are pass-aware: only the strip scheduled to pass over the Philippines on the forecast date is processed and displayed.
+Sentinel footprint layers are pass-aware: only the strip scheduled to pass over the Philippines on the forecast datetime is processed and displayed.
 The architecture also provides the foundation for future **PostgreSQL/PostGIS** integration and additional Python-based geospatial services.

 ![SDD Flood Trigger Preview](/docs/dashboard_preview.png)